peposso/vscode-vstu-debugger/README.md

 This project is highly experimental and still under development.

-The extension works as a stable Unity debugger based on [Visual Studio Tools for Unity (VSTU)](https://learn.microsoft.com/visualstudio/gamedev/unity/get-started/using-visual-studio-tools-for-unity).
+The extension works as a Unity debugger based on [Visual Studio Tools for Unity (VSTU)](https://learn.microsoft.com/visualstudio/gamedev/unity/get-started/using-visual-studio-tools-for-unity).

 ## Requirements